 On the third zipper, Dave squirted straight vinegar into the zip pull and then used pliers to pull.
 Now it works too!

 Figuring that the daypack was already totally wet, I ran it through the washer on gentle then dried it in the dryer (normal heat).
-Looks great and all works perfectly — I just put a bit of ZipCare on the zippers to keep it from having problems again.
+Looks great and all works perfectly — I just put a bit of ZipCare on the zippers to keep them from having problems again.
 Woo-hoo!
 (Read about ZipCare here; buy it from Amazon here.)

 *Cider vinegar is more acidic than distilled white vinegar, making it a better choice for dissolving salt encrustation.